 Two J0 code points (U+91D6 and U+91FC) have the same Unihan variant (kZVariant): U+528D, itself part of a large 6-member variant set.
 The resulting effect is that these 2 code points would be blocking each other.
 However, this is not a unique situation; many J0 characters share the same variant set.
 The table above would create some new pairs such as {U+9F20, U+9F21}, both J0 code points.

 Unlike for the 55 code points considered in the previous section, IP is not providing suggested modified variant sets including these new possible ‘out-of-repertoire-var’ code points.
 However, the CLGR15 variants column shown in the above would make these additions simple to implement, using the same principle (all mapping to/from set to ‘blocked’ and the reflexive value for the new code point reflexive mapping set to ‘out-of-repertoire-var’).

+【Done, all 50 outstanding J0 chars got reviewed, 20 of them are set as out-of-repertoire-var to the existing CLGR variant groups, the other 30 are independent unique Kanji 】

 Detailed list of the 55 variant sets affected by JLGR out-of-repertoire-var